In New York, personal service is required in divorce.

 4. Then the server must fill out the AFFIDAVIT OF SERVICE.
 This will be the proof that the other party was served.

-5. The server then takes the AFFIDAVIT OF SERVICE to a notary, signs it in front of the notary (not before), and has it notarized.
+5. If a notary is still required (ask the court clerk) the server then takes the AFFIDAVIT OF SERVICE to a notary, signs it in front of the notary (not before), and has it notarized.

 6. Last, have the server give you back the completed AFFIDAVIT OF SERVICE.
 When you have it, make a copy, then file the original with the County Clerk.
 Have the Clerk stamp your copy and put it with your copies of the papers.